Unmortgageable Properties

 The popularity of property ownership and property investment in the UK continues to grow.
 And we have seen an increase in enquiries for unmortgageable properties and how they can be financed.

 Although we’d never recommend buying a property without the ability to get a mortgage on it, there are some real opportunities out there for those who can put together a funding package.
-If you have an alternative source of finance – perhaps equity from another property or other assets – you can unlock this hidden treasure trove of opportunities.

 What is an unmortgageable property?